-What I’m about to share is totally bangin, crunk and fantabulous!
+What I’m about to share is totally bangin, crunk, and fantabulous!

 Forget those Super 8mm cameras!
 Forget all those hours you spend fighting traffic to drop off your cartridges at the local drug store.
 Forget the weeks you spend waiting for your camera footage to get developed in the photo lab!
 And forget about those clunky movie screens in your living room.

 (My screen broke again!)

 The future of filmmaking is upon us.
 And the future is NOW!

 There is a new format for those interested in making movies.
 And this format allows you to simply put a tape in a camera and push a button with the word “record.”
 And these cameras (also referred to as camcorders) will enable you to capture audio!